sensat/grad-vis-take-home-test/README.md

 ## Instructions

 1. Implement the compulsory extension.
-2. Pick any one of the optional extensions that you feel most comfortable with, and implement it.
+2. Pick any one of the further extensions that you feel most comfortable with, and implement it.
 3. You are free to change the existing code as much or as little as you see fit.
 4. If you feel an extension is unclear, you are free to make a choice as to how to resolve that uncertainty.
 5. Document your thoughts in this README.